josecaos/synesthetic/README.md

 synesthetic
 ===========

-Synthesizer for Poems, at least letters.
+Synthesizer for Poems, at least Phrases or letters.
 Uses caosPercLib

 Not yet finished